-- 2.1.1 Robots must be controlled autonomously.
-The use of a remote control or manual control, or passing information (by sensors, cables, other interference, etc.) to the robot is not allowed. - 2.1.2 Robots must be started manually by the team captain. - 2.1.3 Pre-mapped type of dead reckoning (movements predefined based on known locations) is prohibited. - 2.1.4 Robots must not damage any part of the arena in any way.
+2.1.1 Robots must be controlled autonomously.
+The use of a remote control or manual control, or passing information (by sensors, cables, wirelessly, etc.) to the robot is not allowed.

+2.1.2 Robots must be started manually by the team captain.

+2.1.3 Pre-mapped type of dead reckoning (movements predefined based on known locations before game play) is prohibited.

+2.1.4 Robots must not damage any part of the arena in any way.